 On Tuesday, Key stage worship takes place allowing for children to explore themes at an age appropriate level and depth.
 On Wednesday Rev Alan or another representative of the local church continues the weekly worship theme often linking it to the church year.

 ‘Prayer and praise through song' is the focus of Thursday’s worship where the children and staff, learn new songs and hymns.
-On Friday, Mrs Baker leads 'Celebration and praise' where successes and achievements are celebrated and weekly awards given to children who have displayed exemplary Christian Values.
+On Friday, we have 'Celebration and praise' assembly where successes and achievements are celebrated and weekly awards given to children who have displayed exemplary Christian Values.

 Each class takes it in turn to lead a class collective worship.
 Parents and carers are invited to attend and we hope it makes them feel an important part of our worshipping community and gives them a valuable glimpse into school life.